How-To: Enable Cloud RADIUS with Entra ID Authentication in Fortinet FortiOS

 -

-- Secret: Paste the Shared Secret you copied from the EZRADIUS portal.
+- Back in the Fortinet admin console, enter the Secret with the value of the Shared Secret you copied from the EZRADIUS portal.

 -